Etosha Safari Lodge has 65 villas...

 Generally recommended for children: There is not a huge amount to keep children entertained, apart from the swimming pools.

-Notes: Children must be supervised at all times, especially on the balcony, which has a large gap between the railing and the floor.
+Notes: Children must be supervised at all times, especially at the unfenced pools and on the dining-room balcony, where there’s a large gap between the railing and the floor.

 Power supply: Mains Electricity